 Students enrolled in the program for a major complete a third seminar.
 The goal of this course is to develop and present a capstone project.
 The project, developed in consultation with a seminar instructor, should address individual and program objectives.
-Students should take this course at the end of their ICS program.
+Students should take this course at the end of their program.
 Prerequisite: ICS 271.
 Spring Term.

 ICS 375 Critical Issues in Women’s Studies

 To stimulate discussion and understanding about the way the world is perceived from a woman’s perspective, this course will examine the lives of women and the attitudes and institutions that affect women living in the United States and around the world in various social, political and cultural contexts.
 This course will investigate the ways that age, culture, nationality, class, ethnicity and sexuality impact women’s experiences.

 ICS 380 Intercultural Experiential

 .50, .75 or 1.00 credit

-Majors and minors in intercultural studies will undertake a study-away experience or a field placement in a site relevant to their ICS area of study.
+Majors and minors in intercultural studies will undertake a study-away experience or a field placement in a site relevant to their focus area of study.
 Prerequisite: ICS 271.
 As offered.

 ICS 385 LGBTQ Identity: Individual and Communal Journeys

 This course will utilize the Facing History and Ourselves curriculum to facilitate students’ exploration of the historical and current realities of being LGBTQ in America.
 Specifically, it will use the Facing History concepts of identity, membership, we/they, creating the other and universe of obligation to examine the LGBTQ experience in America.
-Students will consider the history and development of LGBTQ identity and how it has changed over time in the U.S. Where appropriate, comparisons with the LGBTQ experience in Europe will also be made.
+Students will consider the history and development LGBTQ identity and how it has changed over time in the U.S. Where appropriate, comparisons with the LGBTQ experience in Europe will also be made.
 Emphasis will be put on examining the efforts to both exclude and include the LGBTQ community in certain societies and cultures at various times in history, and the results of these measures on the development of the identities of LGBTQ individuals and the wider LGBTQ community.